-Interview with Sharnel Tull aka Sista Big, Pocomoke's poet by Raquel Ndirangu & Alyssa Whittington
+Interview with Sharnell Tull aka Sista Big, Pocomoke's poet by Raquel Ndirangu & Alyssa Whittington

-Local poet, Sharnel Tull, aka Sista Big recites a poem at a reading.
+Local poet, Sharnell Tull, aka Sista Big recites a poem at a reading.
 Photo courtesy of Sista Big.

 What writers did you enjoy reading as a child?